-In the face of declining oil prices and a statewide economic recession, North Slope Telecom has a lot of be grateful for in the last year!
+In the face of declining oil prices and a statewide economic recession, North Slope Telecom has a lot to be grateful for in the last year!

 2016 was a tough time for Alaskans, losing about 6,800 jobs and thereby netting the first annual jobs loss for the state since 2009 (Zak, Annie “2016 was bad for the Alaska job market.
 2017 might be worse.”
 Alaska Dispatch News 5 Jan.
 2017: www.adn.com Web.
 8 Mar.
 2017).
 Then, in October of 2016, Alaska recorded the nation’s highest unemployment rate at 6.8% (DeMarban, Alex “Recession grips Alaska as employment losses hit new sectors” Alaska Dispatch News 2 Dec.
 2016: www.adn.com Web.
 8 Mar.
 2017).